hunter-parks/hunter-parks/README.md

 ### Hi there 👋

- 🔭 I’m currently working on Javascript
+ 🔭 I’m currently working on my own website

  🌱 I’m currently learning Javascript

- 🤔 I’m looking for help with Javascript
+ 🤔 I’m looking for help with Java

  💬 Ask me about my recent work, job offers, and/or my CodeUp experience thus far